deisy-s/MigrateDBs/README.md

 ## Description
 <p>
-  This application, created using C#, allows a user to connect to several Database Management Systems, where they can view the databases, tables, and views that they have access to.
-It is possible to execute queries on these different DBMS, you must click on the node of the connection you wish to utilize so the query is run on the correct connection, as well as migrate a database from one DBMS to another.
-The C# library "ReglasDeNegocio" contains classes with the different queries or conversions necessary for each different DBMS.
-The connection to each DBMS is added by selecting the server, user log-in information, and database route in the case of Firebase connections.
+  This application, created using C#, allows a user to connect to several Database Management Systems (DBMS), where they can view the databases, tables, and views that they have access to.
+It is possible to execute queries on these different DBMS; you must click on the node of the connection you wish to utilize so the query is run on the correct connection.
+Additionally, the application allows migrating a database from one DBMS to another.
+The C# library "ReglasDeNegocio" contains classes with the various queries or conversions necessary for each different DBMS.
+The connection to each DBMS is added by selecting the server, the user's login information, and database path in the case of Firebase connections.
 It doesn't necessarily have to be a localhost connection, it can be a connection on a local Wi-Fi network, although the loading time is slower than a localhost connection.
 </p>

 ## Project Functionalities